pc2/CustoNN2/workflows/Workflow_sbatch.md

 - N 1 = Tells that it is a one node job
 - J = Job name given by the user
 - A = Account name.
-In our case it is `hpc-lco-k+`
+In our case it is `hpc-lco-kenter`
 - p = It is the partition that we will use for our synthesis processes.
-The partition which we will use is `fpga`
+The partition which we will use is `fpgasyn`
 - t = It is the maximum time limit for our job execution
 - --mail = Send email notification to the user regarding events
 - run = here we specify the commands which we want to execute.
 So for e.g. we can create a Makefile for synthesis process and then specify the target here